Doctor Light (Arthur Light): Identity Crisis onwards

-In the Justice League of America Wedding Special, Light is a member of the Injustice League Unlimited.
-During a battle with the Justice League, fellow Injustice Leaguer Cheetah betrays him and slashes him in the back because of her hatred of rapists.
-The entire Injustice League is captured and deported to an alien world by the Suicide Squad; Doctor Light is consequently one of the villains featured in Salvation Run.
+In the Justice League of America Wedding Special, Light appears as a member of the Injustice League Unlimited.
+During a battle with the Justice League, fellow Injustice League member Cheetah betrays Light and slashes him in the back because of her hatred of rapists.
+The entire Injustice League is captured and deported to the planet Cygnus 4019 by the Suicide Squad; Light is consequently one of the villains featured in Salvation Run.

-After returning to Earth, in DC Universe #0, Doctor Light is a member of Libra's Secret Society of Super Villains.
+After returning to Earth, Doctor Light joins Libra's Secret Society of Super Villains.
 In Final Crisis #1, he and Mirror Master are sent by Libra to recover Metron's chair.
 They are briefly challenged by Empress, Sparx, and Más y Menos, but defeat them by combining Light's beams with Mirror Master's mirrors.
-Light also aids the Human Flame and Libra in the murder of the Martian Manhunter.
+Light also aids the Human Flame and Libra in killing Martian Manhunter.

-In Final Crisis: Revelations #1, the Spectre delivers final judgment on Doctor Light (who is discovered in the middle of a mock superhero rape orgy with various women dressed as Teen Titans), and burns him to death by turning him into a candle, using his head as the wick.
-The Milestone Comics group known as the Shadow Cabinet attempt to steal the remains of Light, still in the form of a candle.
-In actuality, Superman and Icon set this scenario up to familiarize the Shadow Cabinet with the JLA.
-The candle is, however, used by Hardware to restore to Kimiyo Hoshi the remaining powers Arthur stole from her.
+In Final Crisis: Revelations #1, the Spectre delivers final judgment on Doctor Light and burns him to death by turning him into a candle, using his head as the wick.

 During the "Blackest Night" storyline, Doctor Light is entombed below the Hall of Justice.
 His corpse is revived as a Black Lantern.
-He devours the remains of Gehenna's corpse, and attacks Kimiyo Hoshi.
-Arthur employs psychology to make Kimiyo doubt herself.
-Just as he is on the verge of victory, he threatens Kimiyo's children, enraging her to the point where she produces a light which incinerates Arthur and his ring.
+He devours the remains of Gehenna and attacks Kimiyo Hoshi.
+Just as he is on the verge of victory, Light threatens Hoshi's children, enraging her to the point of incinerating him.